preloader

 Google PubSub

-Google PubSub Test Endpoint have the following form with no optional parameters:
+Google PubSub Test Endpoint has the following form with no optional parameters:

 googlepubsub://{google-platform-project.name}/{topic.name}